 Choosing where to host your website is not an easy job, as there are a ton of options to pick from.
 You have to choose not only which company to host with, but also the type of web hosting that will best suit your business.

-There are many different types of dedicated servers you can choose from, depending on what services you plan to host.
+There are many different types of dedicated server you can choose from, depending on what services you plan to host.

 Read along to learn about the 6 main dedicated server types, and 9 different use cases for dedicated servers.